 The Board and Board Committees meet regularly to discuss strategy, operational matters and governance issues.
 All Board and Board Committee meetings are scheduled well in advance of each year in consultation with the Directors.
 At every scheduled meeting, the Board sets aside time for discussion without the presence of Management (except the executive Director).
-The non-executive Directors meet separately at least once a year without any executives present.
+The Board also sets aside time for the non-executive Directors to meet without any executives present.
+The independent Directors meet at least once a year, at a meeting chaired by the Lead Independent Director.
 The Board holds approximately six scheduled meetings each year, and may also hold ad hoc meetings as and when warranted by particular circumstances.
-Seven Board meetings were held in the financial year ended
+Six Board meetings were held in the financial year ended 31 March 2019.